 In some industries, strategic investors are critical.
 In the life sciences space, for example, the large pharmaceutical companies their investments in early-stage biotechnology companies as a way to access innovative R&D. In , life sciences rely on those strategic dollars to augment the other capital they raise and as a way to help them get through clinical trials and distribute the drugs they are developing.
 Often, the strategic partner will ultimately acquire the .

-So while strategic capital often comes with a number of benefits—access to a broader and more diverse source of capital, the chance to share intellectual property or other resources, and the alignment of important customer or partner incentives, among others—be sure you weigh the possible costs against those benefits.
+So while strategic capital often comes with a number of benefits, be sure you weigh the possible costs against those benefits.

-Giving up these rights should be analyzed carefully and critically in juxtaposition to the benefits you believe the strategic investor your business.
-If you can raise the capital from a pure financial investor, then it is generally best to think of this cost-benefit analysis separately from the financial investment.
-In other words, do the strategic benefits of the relationship justify the costs of giving up the limitations and obligations imposed on your business—without regard to the cash you receive from the investment?
-If not, just go raise the money from a financial investor.
+Giving a strategic investor the rights described above should be analyzed carefully and critically in juxtaposition to the benefits you believe the strategic investor your business.
+If you can raise the capital from a venture capital firm, then it is generally best to think of this cost-benefit analysis separately from the financial investment.
+In other words, do the strategic benefits of the relationship justify the costs of giving up the limitations and obligations imposed on your business without regard to the cash you receive from the investment?
+If not, just go raise the money from a venture capital firm.

-So my advice is this: Look at all your .
+So our advice is this: Look at all your .
 Consider all sources of capital.
 Do your .
 Strategic capital can many benefits that financial capital cannot.
 But like all good things, it comes with a cost.
 Wait if you can so you don't foreclose your too early.
-Take strategic capital when and only when you've convinced yourself that the benefits of doing so outweigh the costs for your venture.
+Take strategic capital only if you’ve convinced yourself that the benefits of doing so outweigh the costs for your venture.